jnozzi/cocoadev.com/markdown/DetectDeleteKeyPressInNSOutlineView.md

     val == '\n' does not appear to work.     '\r' will catch return, but     '\n' is not the value that     -charactersIgnoringModifiers: returns when you hit the enter key.

-Fortunately, Cocoa gives us symbolic constants for return and enter, namely     [[NSCarriageReturnCharacter and     General/NSEnterCharacter.
+Fortunately, Cocoa gives us symbolic constants for return and enter, namely     [[NSCarriageReturnCharacter and     NSEnterCharacter.
 I would advise using them instead of comparing against C characters or numerical constants for readability if nothing else.

-(These are documented in the General/NSText class reference.
+(These are documented in the NSText class reference.
 I couldn�t find any reference to a space character constant.)

--- General/RobRix
+-- RobRix

 ----
 Three items edited in the above code:

-1) parenthesis needed around "val == General/NSDeleteFunctionKey) && (mod == General/NSCommandKeyMask)" [ask me how I know this :-)]
+1) parenthesis needed around "val == NSDeleteFunctionKey) && (mod == NSCommandKeyMask)" [ask me how I know this :-)]
 2) corrected spelling of ...Receive... in the method names.
-3) use of General/NSCommandKeyMask was wrong - correct mask is General/NSFunctionKeyMask [again, ask me how I know this]
+3) use of NSCommandKeyMask was wrong - correct mask is NSFunctionKeyMask [again, ask me how I know this]
-4) My outlineview is editable, so never get the return - not sure of '\n' above or General/NSCarriageReturnCharacter is correct...
+4) My outlineview is editable, so never get the return - not sure of '\n' above or NSCarriageReturnCharacter is correct...

 Code above copied and working fine for me in Snow Leopard.